Bury, Greater Manchester

-Bury (/ˈbɛri/, /ˈbʊri/) is a market town on the River Irwell in the Metropolitan Borough of Bury, Greater Manchester, England.
-It had a population of 81,101 in 2021, while the wider borough had a population of 193,846.
+Bury (/ˈbɛri/, /ˈbʊri/) is a market town in the Metropolitan Borough of Bury, Greater Manchester, England.
+It lies on the river Irwell, 5 mi east of Bolton, 6 mi south-west of Rochdale and 8 mi north-west of Manchester.
+The town had a population of 81,101 in 2021, while the wider borough was 193,846.

-The town is part of the historic county of Lancashire but has been a part of the metropolitan county of Greater Manchester since 1974.
+The town is part of the historic county of Lancashire, and has been a part of the metropolitan county of Greater Manchester since 1974.
 Bury emerged in the Industrial Revolution as a mill town manufacturing textiles.
 The town is known for the open-air Bury Market and black pudding, the traditional local dish.

-Sir Robert Peel was born in the town.
-Peel was a Prime Minister of the United Kingdom who founded the Metropolitan Police and the Conservative Party.
-There is a memorial and a monument for Peel, the former stands outside Bury Parish church and the latter overlooks the borough on Holcombe Hill.
-The town is 5 mi east of Bolton, 6 mi south-west of Rochdale and 8 mi north-west of Manchester.
+Former prime minister, Sir Robert Peel, was born here.

 History

 Toponymy

 The name Bury (also earlier known as Buri and Byri) comes from an Old English word, meaning castle, stronghold or fort, an early form of modern English borough (German burg).